David H. Schwartz

 In every market, healthy competition is encouraged.
 It helps drive innovation.
 However, a competitive behavior that involves improper or tortious conduct can be unlawful.
 If a non-contracting person wrongfully interferes with your business relationships (handshake or formal agreement), with an intent to cause economic harm, you may have tortious interference claims against the person.

 Attorney David Schwartz can assess your situation and discuss your options regarding tortious interference claims in California.
-The Law Offices of David H. Schwartz is proud to represent business owners and entrepreneurs in San Francisco, Santa Clara, San Jose, Alameda County, Oakland, and the San Francisco Bay Area of California.
+The Law Offices of David H. Schwartz, INC. is proud to represent business owners and entrepreneurs in San Francisco, Santa Clara, San Jose, Alameda County, Oakland, and the San Francisco Bay Area of California.

 Brief Summary of Tortious Interference